Strategy Execution

 And of all the local government dashboards powered by Envisio, Minnetonka’s Strategic Profile & Community Dashboard consistently ranks in the top 5 for most-visited dashboards.
 This reflects the city’s commitment and action towards promoting the dashboard and engaging residents.

-If that’s not enough, we also love it because:
+If that’s not enough, we also love the City of Minnetonka’s dashboard because:

 • It seamlessly integrates written progress updates, a traffic-light progress indicator bar, and associated performance measures into one, drill-down dashboard.
 Combining qualitative and quantitative measures—and using different types of visuals to tell the performance story—provides a complete picture of performance as well as serving different communication styles.